Is everyone entitled to severance pay?

 How much tax is deducted from severance pay?

-Severance is taxable just the same as wages and is subject to a withholding tax.
+Severance pay in Canada is taxable just the same as wages and is subject to a withholding tax.
 Most lump-sum payments made by employers withhold 30% for income taxes.
 Employees may also have to pay additional income taxes when they file their taxes at the end of the year.

 Employees can structure a severance package to be paid as a lump sum over two years to save on income taxes.
 We also advise our clients to dump as much of their severance as possible into an RRSP to avoid withholding taxes.